Mickey R. Wilhelm Solar Flight Competition

 - Craft will not carry a required payload or drop anything while in flight.

-- Team members may include undergrad and master’s students, staff, and faculty from any area of Speed School and the greater UofL community.
+- Team members may include undergrad and grad students, staff, and faculty from any area of Speed School and the greater UofL community.

-- The flight should at least cover the distance of 100 yards to qualify to receive an award.
+- The flight shall cover the distance of 100 yards to qualify to receive an award.

 - Conn Center will provide $400 seed money for each team; other donations, contributions, corporate sponsorships, etc., are permitted.

-Retain ALL receipts for purchases and turn them in to Kelly Nickelson in Lutz 431.
+- Retain ALL receipts for purchases and turn them in to Ms. Eunice Salazar in Ernst 102A.

-- A panel of judges will evaluate each flight performance.
+- A panel of judges will evaluate each aircraft, including flight performance, technical approach, and innovation.
 In addition to the primary flight performance, the panel will ensure that each flight is qualified according to the specifications set forth above.
 In the absence of a guideline, the panel will come up with a guideline for judging the competition.

 - Safety.
 Do not hurt anyone or destroy property.